 - 1 tablespoon roasted sesame seeds

-- In the meantime, cut the onions into pieces, about 2,5 cm/ 1inch pieces and the beef into long thin strips.
+- Chop: In the meantime, cut the onions into pieces, about 2,5 cm/ 1-inch pieces and the beef into long thin strips.

-- Add the green onions to the pan and cook for 2 minutes, add the beef and continue cooking for another 3 minutes.
-Add the sugar snap peas and cook for another 4 minutes or so until the beef and the sugar snap peas are tender.
+- Cook: Add the green onions to the pan and cook for 2 minutes, add the beef, and continue cooking for 3 minutes.
+Next, add the sugar snap peas and corn and cook for another 4 minutes or so until the meat and the sugar snap peas are tender.

-- In the meantime cook the rice noodles according to the packet's instructions, I had to soak mine for 5 minutes in boiling water.
+- Cook noodles: In the meantime, cook the rice noodles according to the packet's instructions, I had to soak mine for 5 minutes in boiling water.
 Drain and stir in the sesame oil.

-- Divide the noodles between 4 deep bowls and spoon the stir fry over them.
+- Serve: Divide the noodles between 4 deep bowls and spoon over the beef and vegetables.
+Divide the remaining broth between the bowls.
 The dish is quite soupy, so be sure to use deep bowls.
 Sprinkle with the roasted sesame seeds and serve.